ar7000/FreeCodeCampJQuery/README.md

     - Class: Takes the the element based on its class name and executes subsequent code on all elements with that class.
 Example:

     ```
-    $(".well").addClass("animated shake")
+    $(".well").css("color","blue");
     ```

-    Would apply additional classes of "animated" and "shake" to all elements currently containing the class "well".
+    Would change text color of all elements currently containing the class "well" to blue.
 Note requires a period before class name, as in CSS.

     - ID: Takes the the element based on its id and executes subsequent code on all elements with that id.
 Example:

     ```
-    $("#target3").addClass("animated fadeOut")
+    $("#target3").remove();
     ```

-    Would apply classes of "animated" and "fadeOut" to the element with id "target3".
+    Would remove the element with id "target3".
 Note requires a hash before class name, as in CSS.